ajm28/JC-guitar/README.md

 &quot;As a visitor I want to be able to easily navigate through the site&quot;

-&quot;As a visitor I want to be given clear and concise information on what the business offers&quot;
+&quot;As a visitor I want to be given clear and concise information on what the business offers&quot; [Click Here](https://github.com/ajm28/JC-guitar/blob/master/wireframes/how-us.png)

-&quot;As a visitor I want to be able to read reviews and feel confident that they are a good teacher&quot;
+&quot;As a visitor I want to be able to read reviews and feel confident that they are a good teacher&quot; [Click Here](https://github.com/ajm28/JC-guitar/blob/master/wireframes/review-us.png)

-&quot;As a visitor I want to be able to contact the business via email, phone, where the business is located etc.&quot;
+&quot;As a visitor I want to be able to contact the business via email, phone, where the business is located etc.&quot; [Click Here](https://github.com/ajm28/JC-guitar/blob/master/wireframes/contact-us.png)

 ## Wireframe Mockups: